Villa Condesa

 Rooms

-Whether its above the quiet street or overlooking the plant-filled courtyard, all 12 rooms (3 Classic, 8 Deluxe and 1 Club) are decorated with subtle flair.
-Walls are painted distinctive colours - olive green, burnt orange, crimson red - and wood-strip floors are polished to a high sheen.
-Refurbished wardrobes and wingback chairs from the city's antique markets are offset by high-wire spot lighting and industrial-chic shower rooms.
+Whether its above the quiet street or overlooking the plant-filled courtyard, all 12 rooms are decorated with subtle flair.
+Walls are painted distinctive colours - olive green, burnt orange, slate grey - and wood-strip floors are polished to a high sheen.
+Refurbished wardrobes and squishy settees from the city's furniture markets are offset by high-wire spot lighting and industrial-chic shower rooms.

-Our first-floor Deluxe, number 110, was a slate-coloured corner room with windows that opened onto a narrow veranda above the inner courtyard.
-Across the hall, number 112 had a small terrace with table and chairs; at the front of the house, Deluxe number 107 had a pair of French doors opening onto Juliet balconies facing the trees.
-We loved the smoked-glass walkway with gun-metal railings beside Room number 114, overlooking the sitting room of moleskin sofas and tiled floors below, sunlit by the vast skylight above.
+Our first-floor Deluxe was a slate-coloured corner room with windows that opened onto a narrow veranda above the inner courtyard.
+At the front of the house, another Deluxe had a pair of French doors opening onto Juliet balconies facing the trees.
+All rooms are a good size; even the Classic rooms have enough space for a small sofa.
+At the top end, the expansive Suites have cossetting bedrooms, modern ensuites and separate sitting rooms.

 All rooms have raised beds stacked with fresh cotton pillows and linen; state your preference for double or twin beds when booking.
-Bathrooms have thick sinks and power showers; some (rooms 101, 103, 107 & 109) have marble baths.
-All the necessary tech gadgets - phones, WiFi, plasma TV with cable - are here; nothing seems out of place in these clean, classic and comfortable rooms.
+Bathrooms have thick sinks and power showers; some have marble baths.
+All the necessary tech gadgets - phones, WiFi, cable TV - are here; nothing seems out of place in these clean, classic and comfortable rooms.

 Features include: